January Isaac

-January Isaac-Bodlovic (born February 18, 1976) is a Filipino actress.
+January Isaac-Bodlovic (born February 18, 1976) is a Filipino-American actress.

 Career

 Isaac, previously credited as Sandra Gomez, was one of the talents introduced by ABS-CBN's Talent Center, now Star Magic, in 1998.

 She played the titular character of Surf's "Lumen—Wais na Misis" series of advertisements, which ran from 1998 to 2015.

 Isaac previously fronted the short-lived acoustic band January Summer.

 Personal life

-Isaac is married to Wade Bodlovic, together they have two children Hunter and Harley.
+Isaac is married to Wade Bodlovic, together they have two children Hunter and Harley Jade.

 Isaac is a practical shooter and a black belt in taekwondo and aikido.